 In recent years, Chechen authorities have gone to great lengths to please the Kremlin.
 Demonstrations are organised only to please Moscow.
 Events commemorating the two Chechen wars, and even crimes from much earlier committed against the Chechen people in the name of the Russian government are strictly prohibited.
 If there is any remembering to be done, the only one with this right is Ramzan Kadyrov, President of Chechnya, who has for some time blamed only Chechens for all their misfortunes.
 Chechens themselves were even to blame for the Stalinist deportations, he somehow claimed in one television address.
-The Soviet deportations of the Chechen and Ingush populations to central Asia and Siberia during WWII are considered by many in Chechnya to be an act of Genocide, a claim recognised by the EU Parliament in 2004.
+The Soviet deportations of the Chechen and Ingush populations to central Asia and Siberia during WWII are considered by many in Chechnya to be an act of Genocide, with the EU Parliament recommending to recognise them as such in 2004.
 The official day of mourning in Chechnya for those killed during the deportations was moved to 10 May, the day that Kadyrov’s father — Akhmat Kadyrov — was buried.

 Chechen society categorically rejects this interpretation.
 However, there is hardly anyone who can publicly express this.
 One such brave soul is social activist Ruslan Kutayev.
 Three years ago, Kutayev organised a conference to commemorate the 70 year anniversary of the deportation of the Chechen nation.
 Well-known historians, professors, and human rights activists participated in the event.
 Kutayev’s speech was striking.
 In it he implored Chechens to remember the tragic events in the history of their nation, so nothing of the kind could happen again.
 Since by gathering here people were making an open statement on such a sensitive topic, despite verbal warnings from Chechnya’s leadership, many of the participants were called in for a talk with the republic’s head.
 The only one to refuse was Ruslan Kutayev.
 He was arrested, and drugs were found on him, most likely planted there by the authorities.
 After a short, farcical, show trial, he was sentenced to four years in prison.

-A criminal investigation into the mass execution of peaceful residents in the village of Aldy was opened on 5 February 2000; the investigation has been suspended and resumed several times since then.
-This crime, which can easily be counted among the cruelest episodes of the Second Chechen War, remains not only unpunished but also un-denounced and unrecognised by the authorities.
+A criminal investigation into the mass execution of peaceful residents in the village of Aldy was opened in March 2000; the investigation has been suspended and resumed several times since then.
+This crime, which can easily be counted among the cruellest episodes of the Second Chechen War, remains not only unpunished but also un-denounced and unrecognised by the authorities.